The full-sky Spherical Fourier-Bessel power spectrum in general relativity: Abstract

 \section{Abstract}

-We present a formalism for analyzing galaxy clustering on the lightcone with the 2-point correlation in the Spherical Fourier-Bessel (SFB) formalism, which is a natural choice to account for all wide-angle and relativistic (GR) effects.
-We extend previous studies by including all projection and GR effects, developing an efficient numerical implementation that avoids the use of the Limber approximation, includes multi-bins correlations and a full non-diagonal covariance.
+We present a formalism for analyzing galaxy clustering on the lightcone with the two-point correlation in the spherical Fourier-Bessel (SFB) formalism, which is a natural choice to account for all wide-angle and relativistic (general relativity, GR) effects.
+We extend previous studies by including all projection and GR effects, developing an efficient numerical implementation that avoids the use of the Limber approximation, includes multibins correlations and a full nondiagonal covariance.

 Using this formalism, we investigate the impact of neglecting GR corrections, and in particular how much this could bias measurements of the non-Gaussianity parameter $\fnl$.
 Our results show that not including relativistic projection terms can systematically and non-negligibly bias estimates of $\fnl$.
 The exact results depend on survey specifications and galaxy population properties, but we stress that a bias will generally be present.